wenkangjing/notes-launch-school/kb/html&css/css-display.md

 ### inline

-> Please keep in mind that inline-level elements will not accept the width and height properties or any values tied to them.

-`span, em, storng`

-- accept `margin`, `padding`, but only work horizontally not vertically
-- not accept `width`, `height`
+1. not accept `width`, `height`

-1. width and height are not accpeted
-2. margin top and bottom are ignored
-3. the content will dictate the dimensions
+  - the content will dictate the dimensions

-4. Borders are still applied, but content may be overlapping
+2. accept `margin`, `padding` **horizontally only**
-5. the right and left padding affect its proximity to content that comes before or after it, the top and bottom do not
+  - the right and left padding affect its proximity to content that comes before or after it, the top and bottom do not

+3. accept `border` but may be overlapping

 - span
 - b, i, u